mynamasp/portfolio_website/README.md

 This is the source code to my personal portfolio website using Tailwind CSS

-The published site can be viewed at https://portfolio-website-rvwm.vercel.app/ (FOR DESKTOP VIEW ONLY)
+The published site can be viewed at https://portfolio-website-rvwm.vercel.app/